 2. Create a migration plan

-• Develop a comprehensive migration plan that includes a detailed timeline and resource allocation.
-This plan should outline the steps required for the migration, assign responsibilities to team members, and set realistic deadlines.
+- Come up with a comprehensive migration plan that includes a detailed timeline, resource allocation, and the steps required for the migration.
+Based on this plan, assign responsibilities to team members and set realistic deadlines.

-• Ensure that your plan includes time for testing and validation to maintain application stability throughout the migration process.
+- Make sure that your plan includes time for testing and validation, so as to maintain the application uptime and functionality during the migration process.

 3. Set up TypeScript.